 Resuscitation and Myths

 Resuscitation works well enough so your chances of leaving the hospital alive are, on average:

-At 26% survival, hospitals need to give CPR to 3.8 patients to prevent one death.
-This is far better than other treatments, such as statins (Number Needed to Treat=11), blood pressure drugs (18), or 3-drug therapy for AIDS (19).
-Even 9% survival in nursing homes means 11 are treated to save one, which is as good as statins and better than the other treatments.
+At 26% survival, hospitals need to give CPR to 4 patients to prevent one death.
+This is far better than other treatments.
+Even 9% survival in nursing homes means 11 are treated to save one, which is better than most treatments.

 Trying CPR is cheap, $181 under Medicare.
 Further care costs much more, but is only done on the living, or to save organs for transplant.